 MPAEF’s core mission is fundraising, while each school’s PTO’s (Parent-Teacher Organization) core mission is community-building, child advocacy, parent education, classroom and teacher support.
 There are important differences in what MPAEF and each school’s PTO can support through fundraising efforts.
 For example, only MPAEF dollars can fund accredited teacher salaries.
 MPAEF’s district-wide grant benefits every TK-8th grade student, creates equality and consistency among school sites, and ensures equitable and effective allocation of program, staff, and resources across the district.
 Your school’s PTO raises money to address site-specific needs such as family events, classroom supplies, field trips and culturally enriching programs.
 Both organizations are important for your school to thrive.

 What is the One Community Campaign (OCC)?

-Starting Fall 2019, we are launching the One Community Campaign, which combines the PTO and MPAEF fall fundraising into one ask.
+Starting Fall 2019, MPAEF began partnering with the school PTO's on a One Community Campaign, which combines the PTO and MPAEF fall fundraising into one ask.
 This will make the purpose of parent giving clearer and the process of giving much easier.
 ONE gift.
 ONE check.
 Both organizations provide the resources required to support teachers and programs in our community-funded school district.
-To learn more and make your donation for the 2019-2020 school year, please visit www.supportmpcsd.org.
+To learn more and make your donation for the 2020-2021 school year, please visit www.supportmpcsd.org.